Health and Safety - News and Alerts

 - All staff must be aware of the pupils and their needs.
 Special consideration needs to be given to any food that is prepared in class time or during breakfast and after school clubs.

 - All supply staff need to be briefed on allergies.
 Even if the pupil is not in their class they may still be the nearest member of staff available if the pupil requires immediate care.

 The policy and form are available on the Education Health and Safety Manual page under 'F':

 All Hertfordshire catering staff have been updated on the procedures.
 If you have any questions, please contact the Food Development Team at Hertfordshire Catering on 01707 292500.

-As was the case during last winters severe weather lightweight canopies on school sites are again collapsing under the weight of snow.
+In severe weather lightweight canopies on school sites are have the potential to collapse under the weight of snow.

-In particular this is affecting unsupported cantilevered canopies i.e. one which is attached directly to the building without the addition of any other supports or posts.
+In particular this can affect unsupported cantilevered canopies i.e. one which is attached directly to the building without the addition of any other supports or posts.